 ABOUT PWB

-WE TEACH PERFORMING ARTS AND CIRCUS SKILLS TO DISADVANTAGED CHILDREN IN THE UK AND ABROAD.
+WE TEACH PERFORMING ARTS AND CIRCUS SKILLS TO YOUNG PEOPLE FACING SYSTEMIC BARRIERS IN THE UK AND ABROAD.

 “They thought only of the circus.
 They didn’t think anymore about the tragedy of their lives.”
 Zalinda, Los Quinchos, San Marcos – PWB Nicaragua Tour 2013

-We believe that by teaching disadvantaged young people new skills, has many benefits and can contribute to improving their situation in many positive ways.
-There is a growing body of research showing that well designed circus skills courses can be particularly good at being inclusive of all abilities and can be physically and mentally beneficial to a wide range of individuals.
-At PWB we have a group of workshop leaders who are particularly skilled at working with financially, psychically or mentally disadvantaged kids.
+We believe that teaching young people new skills has many benefits and can contribute to improving their situations in many positive ways.
+There is a growing body of research showing that well-designed circus skills courses can be particularly good at being inclusive of all abilities and can be physically and mentally beneficial to a wide range of individuals.
+At PWB we have a group of workshop leaders who are particularly skilled at working with financially, physically or mentally disadvantaged kids.
 Whether they be orphans and vulnerable children in countries of high child poverty, or kids in deprived areas of the UK, or children with physical or mental disabilities who already engage with other organisations in the UK.
 Please browse our website or get in touch for more details.

 Get in touch